ALIGN-analoglayout/ALIGN-public/docs/sphinx_docs/source/notes/adding_pdk.rst

 ALIGN uses a gridded mock `PDK <https://github.com/ALIGN-analoglayout/ALIGN-public/tree/master/pdks/FinFET14nm_Mock_PDK>`_ which mimics a FinFET PDK to generate layouts.
 It follows a similar gridded structure for `bulk echnology nodes <https://github.com/ALIGN-analoglayout/ALIGN-public/tree/master/pdks/Bulk65nm_Mock_PDK>`_ .
 A DPK information can be divided into three critical groups: Front End of Line (FEOL), Back End of Line (BEOL), and packaging.
 ALIGN uses an abstract representation of FEOL and BEOL information to generate the layouts.
+These PDK abstarctions are stored in a
+`JSON\-format <https://github.com/ALIGN-analoglayout/ALIGN-public/blob/master/pdks/FinFET14nm_Mock_PDK/layers.json>`_ for each PDK.

 PDK options
 --------------------